Call for Webinar Proposals

-Do you have an idea for a webinar that would be appropriate for the PRIM&R audience?
-Would you like to share your knowledge in a particular subject area?
-If so, we invite you to contribute to our third annual Call for Webinar Proposals.
+Do you have an idea for a webinar that would be beneficial for the PRIM&R audience?
+Or would you like to share your knowledge in a particular subject area?
+If so, we invite you to contribute your ideas to Scott Rule, PRIM&R’s Digital Learning Designer.

-PRIM&R offers approximately 12 webinars each year on a range of topics in the human subjects protections and animal care and use fields.
-We invite you to help us develop webinars that will take place next year.
-Whether you are a veteran presenter for PRIM&R, a past webinar attendee, or new to PRIM&R or the field, if your work is connected to research ethics, we want to hear from you!
+PRIM&R offers webinars each year on a range of topics in the human subjects protections and animal care and use fields, and we invite you to contribute your suggestions.
+Whether you are a veteran presenter for PRIM&R, a past webinar attendee, or new to PRIM&R or the field, if your idea is connected to research ethics, we want to hear from you!

-We are soliciting proposals on intermediate- and advanced-level topics of interest to individuals working in the fields of human subjects protections and animal care and use—specifically, those working with human research protection programs (HRPPs) and institutional review boards (IRBs) as well as animal care and use programs and institutional animal care and use committees (IACUCs).
+We are soliciting ideas for topics of interest to individuals working in the fields of human subjects protections and animal care and use—specifically, those working with human research protection programs (HRPPs) and IRBs as well as animal care and use programs and IACUCs.

 You can view descriptions of past webinars on our website:

-The program assumes working knowledge of the topic, of basic concepts and principles, or of the regulations.
+Intermediate: The intermediate webinar assumes working knowledge of the topic, basic concepts and principles, or of the regulations.
 Intermediate-level webinars are geared toward those looking to expand their knowledge and skill set beyond fundamentals to more complex or nuanced aspects of the topic.
-Webinars will typically combine speaker presentations with interactive discussion.

-Most of our webinars have a running time of 90 minutes, involve two speakers who represent perspectives of different institutions and/or backgrounds, and cover complementary aspects of a given topic.
-On occasion we also host webinars that are 60 minutes long and feature one presenter.
-We are accepting proposals for both types of format/duration.
+Most of our webinars have a running time of 75 minutes, involve two speakers who represent the perspectives of different institutions and/or backgrounds, and cover complementary aspects of a given topic.
+On occasion we host webinars that feature one presenter.
+Webinars typically make use of active learning techniques, including case studies and polling questions.
+When submitting your suggestion, please consider whether your idea would best be presented by a single speaker or by two speakers with differing perspectives.

 Please note: PRIM&R is committed to representing diverse viewpoints and honors this commitment through pairing webinar presenters from different backgrounds and institutional and/or organizational affiliations.
-As such, we encourage you to identify a co-presenter from a background and institutional and/or organizational affiliation different than yours.
-If you are open to presenting with another speaker, but don’t have anyone specific in mind, PRIM&R can help with a recommendation.
+If providing ideas for presenters (which is not necessary), please identify co-presenters from different backgrounds and institutions and/or organizational affiliations.